What is a DXA Body Scan?

 We boast a diverse client base that receives DXA scans for many different reasons such as losing fat, adding muscle, preparing for fitness competitions, improving health, and monitoring the effectiveness of fitness training and dietary changes.
 Additionally, DXA scans are FDA approved to measure visceral fat (fat around the organs).
 High visceral fat may be an indicator of metabolic syndrome conditions such as a predisposition to high cholesterol, high blood pressure, and diabetes.
 Included in the scan is a total bone density screening that measures the density of your bones in different regions of your body.
 Through these scans, we may identify those at risk of osteoporosis and in need of a diagnostic bone density test.
 Certain demographics of people can be genetically and physically more susceptible to these issues.

 How much does it cost?

 DXA Body Composition NC offers competitive prices, compared to other businesses in the same industry.
-For as low as $75, we can perform a full DXA body scan in as little as 10 minutes.
+For $75, we can perform a full DXA body scan in as little as 10 minutes.
 With a DXA scan you don’t have to worry about calipers, underwater weighing, or other uncomfortable methods of determining your body composition.
 If you’re looking to get the most comprehensive information at an unbeatable price, we provide the most efficient results at a reasonable cost.